 Hugo tweet: "A simply great film about film-making and going after your passions and dreams.
 Wait... was that really Sacha Baron Cohen?"

 2. The Artist: A silent movie?
 About silent movies?
 I was intrigued from the start.
 This movie was getting Oscar buzz right out of the gate, so its one of those flicks that I wanted to see right away (just like Slumdog Millionaire).
 This movie was so enjoyable!
 I hate that people were like "I don't want to see a silent movie".
 Really??!?
 You're gonna limit yourself like that?
 I think this movie portrayed love, heartbreak and drama just as well as any other movie with plenty of dialogue.
+The extra is played beautifully by Berenice Bejo.
+She is so dazzling and engaging on the screen.
+You can't take your eyes off of her.
+Dujardin definitely does an excellent job as the lead too, and stands a great chance at the Best Actor win.
+It's interesting to judge an acting performance with no dialogue up against others with it.
+These characters had to be so expressive with thier faces and bodies, but it is done so very well.

 If there is one downfall, it is that the movie is pretty predictable.
 After reflecting on that, it may be because the filmmakers were trying to keep it true-to-form.
 Silent movies back in the day weren't filled with dramatic, dark twists and turns.
 They just wanted to entertain and make you feel something.
 Make you laugh.
 Make you cry.
 I did both (again...
 I know.
 I'm a sap).